Belcarra/belcarra_usblan_iot_demo_drivers/README.md

 This repository contains Belcarra USBLAN demonstration Windows drivers for IoT devices.

-See the Windows directory for two kits:
+**Clone or download the repository** and then see the Windows directory for two kits:

         - Win78 - kits for older versions of Windows
         - Win10 - kit for Windows 10